amylour/irish_wildlife_matchup/README.md

 [View live project here on Github](https://amylour.github.io/irish_wildlife_matchup/)

 Irish Wildlife MatchUp is a matching card game built with HTML, CSS and JavaScript.
+The aim of the game is enjoy the matching experience in a non-competitive, relaxed environment where the visual and audio aspects have been thoughtfully designed to reflect the theme.
 It is my first JavaScript project built for the Code Institute's Full Stack Software Development course.

 <br>